AMuellerAtAHS/ext_storage/README.md

 import 'package:ext_storage/ext_storage.dart';
 ```

-And you can call two functions.
+And then you can call two functions.

 ```dart
 void _example1() async {